iras/JAPCE/README.md

 ver 0.0.1

-JA-series Point Cloud Extractor written in C++ and Qt Framework.
+JA-series Point Cloud Extractor written in C++ and Qt Framework using openCV and openGL for 3D visualisation.

-Mostly still in progress.
+Work in progress !